FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 \textbf{(1) Function Selection Dependency on Descriptions}: When an agent is prompted to select a function, it relies entirely on the textual descriptions provided in the function library.
 If these descriptions are poisoned—i.e., contain templated examples that resemble legitimate function calls—the LLM may misinterpret them as in-context demonstrations.
 This implicit injection can cause the agent to prefer the malicious function, bypassing semantic reasoning.
 Importantly, since this injection originates from internal function metadata, it evades standard prompt injection defenses.

-\textbf{(2) Template-Constrained Invocation Behavior}: Once a function is selected, the agent typically generates a templated function-call output (e.g., a JSON object with function name and arguments).
+\textbf{(2) Template-Constrained Invocation Behavior}: Once a function is selected, the agent typically generates a templated function-call output.
 If the poisoned description includes a similar format, it can bias the LLM into replicating that template, reinforcing the malicious selection and call.
 This templated behavior lowers robustness, as the agent is incentivized to repeat observed structures rather than perform true inference.

-\textbf{(3) Model-Level Behavioral Biases}: Beyond these functional vulnerabilities, FuncPoison also exploits behavioral biases that arise from instruction tuning and in-context learning.
+\textbf{(3) Model-Level Behavioral Biases}: FuncPoison also exploits behavioral biases that arise from instruction tuning and in-context learning.
 Instruction-tuned LLMs tend to prefer inputs that conform to familiar structural patterns, particularly in templated or tool-augmented settings.
 Concretely, when presented with a list of candidate functions, agents often favor descriptions that resemble invocation templates even when those entries are semantically less relevant.
 This inductive bias directly reinforces vulnerability (2): embedding templated call patterns into function descriptions aligns with the model’s learned expectations and nudges the agent to select the option that “looks like” a valid invocation.
 In effect, the poisoned function serves as a suggested in-context example, and the model’s preference for format over semantics makes the system especially susceptible to maliciously structured metadata.

 In summary, the first two issues constitute the functional foundation of FuncPoison, enabling it to hijack the function selection and invocation pipeline, while the third issue amplifies this risk at the model level, ensuring template-injected functions are consistently favored and the attack remains both effective and persistent.